loku/qrx/README.md

 *A distributed work queue for node.js based on redis and RxJS.*

 ## Overview
+'qrx' provides reactive work queue implemented with redis and RxJS.
+The goals of the project:

+* enable shared asynchronous compute resources on top a native node.js technology stack.
+* focus on minimalism
+* ease of installation (redis and on node are easy)
+* practical performance: Approach near raw redis performance levels with queuing primitives

 ## Installation

+npm install qrx

 ### Prerequisites
 `qrx` requires a redis installation see: http://redis.io/download